mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ### 4. VM Snapshots

 I learned that a clean snapshot should be created **before performing risky or experimental activities**.

-This provides a known-good recovery point for future cybersecurity exercises.
+This is to do if there is any changes that damage the virtual machine.

 ### 5. Documentation